kirin-vn/lexer/README.md

 Choices which begin with `-` are __*fallback choices*__, and can only be selected when no other choices are available.
 These characters should be followed by a span labelling the choice.

         * This is a choice.
         + This is a sticky choice.
         - This is a fallback choice.

 The initial `*`, `+`, or `-` character may be repeated; this signifies a sub-choice.

           ** This is a choice inside of another choice.

 Like all spans, choice spans may begin with a series of boolean values, inside of square brackets.
 All of these values must evaluate to `[true]` for the choice to be selectable.

         * [test 1][test 2] Both tests must pass to pick this option.

 The spans of choices are evaluated when the choice is displayed.
 This includes any formatting or commands inside the span.

         * This WAIT command will be executed immediately =<>

-The verses in-between choice verses are only executed if the choice is selected.
+The verses in-between choice verses of the same level are only executed if the choice is selected.
 You can use this to display choice-specific text, cause redirection, or perform other advanced functions.

         * This choice displays text.
           Here is some text.
         * This choice executes a GOTO command.
           =>> GOTO THIS MOMENT
         * This choice sets a variable.
           ~ variable = oh yeah
         * This choice changes attributes.
                (-old attribute +new attribute)

 ####  Operation